TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/GuidelineForNewsArticles.rst

 A lot of the news on the TYPO3 websites is community-created.
 This helps create a homebase for our community.
 The content should be neutral and offer reliable and useful information.

-We accept articles about TYPO3 CMS, the TYPO3 community, web technologies, Best practices for web development and other open source-related topics.
+We accept articles about TYPO3 CMS, the TYPO3 community, web technologies, best practices for web development and other open source-related topics.
 Your content must hold certain licenses to be publishable on the site.

 ..  _news-article-guidelines-guidelines: